kushanj1/ForecastIOLibrary/readme.md

 I have implemented classes for each data block/point that forecast.io provides.

+All attempts to get a value from the respective object will either return the value, or null if it does not exist.
+(Hopefully I haven't missed any occurences of this).

 The Classes provided are as follows:

 * ForecastIO.java - The main class that sets up the API request.